 How Microsoft Saved Apple

 Coke versus Pepsi.
 Ford versus Chevy.
 Edison versus Tesla.
 There have been many great rivalries in the modern business world.
 One of the most iconic is Apple versus Microsoft.
 Steve Jobs and Bill Gates are two of the most famous entrepreneurs of our age.
 They come off as polar opposites: Jobs the hotheaded artist, Gates the calculated engineer.
 Apple traditionally attracts artists who view Microsoft fanboys as stodgy suits, while Microsoft attracts businessmen who view Apple fanboys as pretentious hipsters.
 But stereotypes aside, the relationship between Cupertino and Redmond is far more complicated.
-Jobs and Gates were more “frenemies” than true rivals, and nothing illustrates this better than the time Microsoft saved Apple.
+Jobs and Gates were more “frenemies” than true opponents, and nothing illustrates this better than the time Microsoft saved Apple.

 The Return of Steve Jobs